Cornerstone-OnDemand/modelkit/docs/examples/nlp_sentiment/tokenizer.md

 So far, we have only implemented the `_predict` method, which tokenizes items one by one.

 In many instances, however, models will be called with many items at once, and we can leverage vectorization for speedups.
-This is partilarily true when using other frameworks (Numpy, Spacy, Tensorflow, PyTorch etc.), or distant calls (TF Serving, database accesses etc.).
+This is partilarily true when using other frameworks (Numpy, spaCy, Tensorflow, PyTorch etc.), or distant calls (TF Serving, database accesses etc.).

 To leverage batching, modelkit allows you to define a `_predict_batch` method to process lists of items, and thus _kill multiple birds with one stone_.

-Here we use Spacy's `pipe` method to tokenize items in batch:
+Here we use spaCy's `pipe` method to tokenize items in batch:

 ```python
 import modelkit